(I may earn a small commission on the products linked to in this post.)

-Like other allergies, cat allergy is on the rise worldwide, especially in the developed world.
-Currently, 10 percent of the U.S. population are allergic to pets.
+Similar to other allergies, cat allergy is on the rise worldwide, especially in the developed world.
+Currently, 10 percent of the United States population are allergic to pets.

 Researchers don’t know the exact reason allergies are increasing but a few areas of focus are:

-In the future there might be ways to solve the allergy problem, however, in the mean time we must take steps to protect our families from allergic reactions caused by cats.
+In the future there might be ways to solve the allergy problem, however, in the mean time we must take steps to protect ourselves from allergic reactions caused by cats.

-Below are a few symptoms of cat allergy – remember your body can react in many ways.
+Below are a few symptoms of cat allergy.
+Remember your body can react in different ways.